 This scope uses proprietary Emerald lens coatings and ATS platform design that is shockproof, bombproof, and waterproof.
 It incorporates an angled sunshade and zero reset turrets for shooting out to extended ranges with ease.

 This scope managed to pack in more features than any other scope on the market, but it comes a price.
 The large target turrets and computer program that manages the 36-color illuminated reticle make this one of the largest scout scopes on the market.

 If you feel that you need all these features, have at it!
 This is a high-performance scope that has a lot to offer and size alone shouldn’t deter you from trying to take advantage of everything on the scope.
 However, this is going to be a bit large for most people to carry around all day.

 7. Bushnell Trophy Scout Rifle Scope with Multi-X Reticle

 Bushnell’s one of the largest manufacturers of optics on the planet.
 You can find their optics fielded by elite military and law-enforcement units, as well as on the shelves of Walmart.
 They produce numerous scout rifle scopes but this one stands out as one of the best values and most affordable models.

-It has a 36 mm objective Bell, which is on the small side of rifle scopes, but performs as well as larger scopes while staying close to or axis for easy handling.
-This is one of the best scout scopes for lightweight rifles like a Mini 14 because of that light weight and small footprint.
+It has a 36 mm objective bell, which is on the small side of rifle scopes, but performs as well as larger scopes, while staying close to or axis for easy handling.
+This is the best one for lightweight rifles like a Mini 14 because of that light weight and small footprint.